Euler's sum of powers conjecture: Background

 where a, b and ${\lambda}$ are any rational numbers.

+The conjecture was presented in 1778 but only published after Euler's death.

 Counterexamples

 Euler's conjecture was disproven by L. J. Lander and T. R. Parkin in 1966 when, through a direct computer search on a CDC 6600, they found a counterexample for k = 5.
 This was published in a paper comprising just two sentences.
-A total of three primitive (that is, in which the summands do not all have a common factor) counterexamples are known:
+A total of four primitive (that is, in which the summands do not all have a common factor) counterexamples are known: